alyssa d'amato

 In other words, releasing selective ‘online-exclusive’ styles is one method to boost Internet sales.
 Another, of course, is stooping to the level of the players in order to play the game (aka, us!).
 I believe modern advertisements are highly curated with this mentality.

 Which brings us to the TikTok video aforementioned.
 (And the consequential downsides of near religious smartphone dependency, but that can hopefully be inferred.)
-But it’s not the only one.
+Although it’s certainly not the only one.

 More and more frequently I have witnessed brands we grew up knowing, wearing, eating (and I’m sure you have, too) going viral for silly comments they’ve left in various places across the Internet, one most recently and notably being the trailer for the new Marvel Cinematic Universe’s Spider-Man: Brand New Day– an inevitably self-prophesying future blockbuster which set a new record for the most views within its first 24 hours of release at nearly 719 million views across platforms.
 As well as the famously recurring fast food twitter feuds between popular brands like Wendy’s, Chick-fil-A, Burger King, and Taco Bell.

-These, of course, garner thousands of likes, comments and reactions in public Internet spheres where interactions are high.
-Why?
-Because it’s humorously unprofessional, and catapults them into relevancy.
+These, of course, garner thousands of likes, comments and reactions in public Internet spheres where interactions are high– and they do this because it’s humorously unprofessional, and catapults them into relevancy.

 Their intention couldn’t be more clear: appeal to the younger consumers that so massively make up the population of online shoppers and web perusers.
 In fact, Gen Z is expected to account for nearly 20% of all global transactions by 2030, and as the most chronically online generation, companies are eagerly anticipating online shopping to dominate this percentage of transactions with torch in hand.